JimLynchCodes/piezo-cricket-chirper-rs/README.md

 # piezo-cricket-chirper-rs
 An embedded Rust example of a "cricket chirper" made with the Sunfounder Kepler Kit's piezo buzzer, raspberry pi, AA battery pack, and includes logging using an UART cable (sold seperately).

+---

+## Goal

+The purpose of this project is to show an example of embedded, bare metal Rust (meaning we flash the final build file directly onto the board, with no separate operating system).

+The project should run an infinite loop, and wait a random number of seconds between 1 and 60.

+After those seconds go by, we want the piezeo buzzer to buzz, and we want soem logs to be printed to the serial output.

+By default the raspberry pi pico is powered by the mini usb cable when you plug it in to flash it.
+As a bonus we'll show how to use the AA battery pack from the kepler kit.

+---

+## Longer Explanation Linkedin Article

+Follow me here...

+---

+## Build Steps

 build:
 ```
 cargo build --release